0x00nullSec/Writeups/SiXeS/SiXeS.md

 $query = "SELECT <column1>, <column2>, ... , <columnN> FROM <table> WHERE id=$id";
 ~~~

 If we're lucky this query can be used to perform a UNION SELECT injection.
-The basic idea is that we use the $id variable, to which we have full access via the $_GET parameter `"&id=<value>"´ in the URL, to join a different table to the result in a way that it becomes visible in the resulting webpage.
+The basic idea is that we use the $id variable which is fully under our control via the $_GET parameter `&id=<value>` in the URL, to join a different table to the result in a way that it becomes visible in the resulting webpage.
 In order to make it work, it's crucial that we first determine how many columns exactly have been selected in the code.

 We can do this by running following querys and appending the list of "null"-values.